andrewfrank/andrewfrank.github.io/README.md

 IT Architect I
 March 2024 - Present

-- Lead the Uniformed Services University of the Health Sciences "Academic Research Cloud Initiative", a cloud environment for using and building research applications in the cloud
+- Lead the Uniformed Services University of the Health Sciences "Academic Research Cloud Initiative", a new university GCP environment for developing and operating research applications
-- Lorem ipsum
+- Collaborating with internal stakeholders and Google's Professional Services Organization to deploy a FedRAMP and university policy compliant security-best practice cloud deployment using Assured Workloads and Google's Enterprise Foundation Blueprint
+- Trailblazing adoption of a GitOps approach to cloud management using Terraform, git, Secure Source Manager, and Cloud Build
+- Developing applications for commonly used cloud services by researchers, including deployments of Cloud Workstations and central management of bioinformatics workflows with Google's Batch API
+- Growing and supervising the team operating the ARC Initiative, responsible for writing job descriptions, interviewing, and hiring for positions new to HJF

 Bioinformatics Research Associate II
 November 2021 - February 2024